 AH: That’s awesome.

 BG: [laughs] He kept the publishing.
-And, uh- but he had met this little girl who was a complete tease and he just, you know, fell head over heels as guys tend to do.
+But he had met this little girl who was a complete tease and he just, you know, fell head over heels as guys tend to do.

-BG: And he walked out on his marriage, uh, started, you know, shacking up with the girl for a while and then the band, The Ramones went out on tour, they’d been recording an album all winter and they went out on tour in spring.
+BG: And he walked out on his marriage, started shacking up with the girl for a while and then the band, The Ramones went out on tour, they’d been recording an album all winter and they went out on tour in spring.
 He decided to just leave the band and come back to be with her.
-And the band was so furious that he just walked out and destroyed their whole, you know, their lives as well.
+And the band was so furious that he just walked out and destroyed their lives as well.
 I mean, they were out there for a whole tour.
 So I didn’t know how crazy he could be.
-‘Cause a couple weeks later, Dee Dee was- after he, he came home from the tour, he started a band with the girl, a couple weeks later they played at the New Music Seminar.
+‘Cause a couple weeks later, Dee Dee was – after he came home from the tour, he started a band with the girl, a couple weeks later they played at the New Music Seminar.
 A couple people said to the girl that she was so good that they would sign her without Dee Dee.
 So she left him that night!